 Securities such as the Trust Units are hybrids in that they share certain attributes common to both equity securities and debt instruments.
 Trust Units are dissimilar to debt instruments in that there is no principal amount owing to Unitholders.
 The Trust Units do not represent a traditional investment in the petroleum and natural gas sector and should not be viewed by investors as shares in Harvest Operations or any of the Operating Subsidiaries.
 The Trust Units represent a fractional interest in the Trust.
 As holders of Trust Units, Unitholders will not have the statutory rights normally associated with ownership of shares of a corporation including, for example, the right to bring "oppression" or "derivative" actions.
+In addition, trusts are not defined as recognized entities within the definitions of legislation such as the Bankruptcy and Insolvency Act (Canada), the Companies Creditors Arrangement Act (Canada) and in some cases, the Winding Up and Restructuring Act (Canada).
+As a result, in the event of an insolvency or restructuring, a Unitholder's position as such may be quite different than that of a shareholder of a corporation.

 The Trust's sole assets will be Permitted Investments, the NPI, the Direct Royalties and related contractual rights.
 The market price per Trust Unit will be a function of anticipated cash distribution to Unitholders, the value of the Properties acquired by Harvest and the Operating Subsidiaries' ability to affect the long-term cash flows from the Properties.
 The market price of the Trust Units will be sensitive to a variety of market conditions including, but not limited to, interest rates and the ability of the Trust to acquire suitable petroleum and natural gas properties.
 Changes in market conditions may adversely affect the trading price of the Trust Units.